corda/corda/docs/source/tutorial-cordapp.rst

             │           └── ExampleTest.kt
             └── resources

-In the file structure above, there are a number of auxillary files and folders you don't need to pay too much attention
+In the file structure above, the most important files and directories to note are:
-to:

-* The **root directory** contains some gradle files and a README.
+* The **root directory** contains some gradle files, a README and a LICENSE.
 * **config** contains log4j configs.
 * **gradle** contains the gradle wrapper, which allows the use of Gradle without installing it yourself and worrying about which version is required.
 * **lib** contains the Quasar.jar which is required for runtime instrumentation of classes by Quasar.
+* **src/main/kotlin** contains the source code for the example CorDapp.
+* **src/main/python** contains a python script which accesses nodes via RPC.
+* **src/main/resources** contains the certificate store, some static web content to be served by the nodes and the PluginServiceRegistry file.
+* **src/test/kotlin** contains unit tests for protocols, contracts, etc.

-The other parts are of greater importance and covered below.
+Some elements are covered in more detail below.

 The build.gradle File
 ---------------------

-It is usually necessary to make a couple of changes to the **build.gradle** file.
+It is usually necessary to make a couple of changes to the ``build.gradle`` file.
+Here will cover the most pertinent bits.

 **The buildscript**

 The buildscript is always located at the top of the file.
-It specifies version numbers for dependencies, among other things.
-Ensure that ``corda_version`` is the same as the Corda core modules you published to Maven local.
-If not then ``git checkout`` the correct version of the cordapp-template.
+It determines which plugins, task classes, and other classes are available for use in the rest of the build script.
+It also specifies version numbers for dependencies, among other things.

+If you are working from a Corda SNAPSHOT release which you have publish to Maven local then ensure that ``corda_version`` is the same as the version of the Corda core modules you published to Maven local.
+If not then change the ``kotlin_version`` property.
+Also, if you are working from a previous milestone release, then be sure to ``git checkout`` the correct version of the CorDapp template from the ``cordapp-template`` repo.

 .. sourcecode:: groovy